 “They know all this – they will be bored”

-The slides that follow, show what Trinity Academy teachers have done in Y7, with place value counters, to get beyond these worries, and challenge all students’ understanding of place value (and sometimes their own) in the context of addition/subtraction.
+The slides that follow show what Trinity Academy teachers have done in Year 7 with place value counters.
+They have used them to get beyond these worries, and challenge all students’ understanding of place value (and sometimes their own) in the context of addition/subtraction.
 The counters are not offered as an alternative to standard algorithms, but as a way of understanding what the standard algorithm is really doing.
-Although the slides shown here are of pictorial representations, the students are encouraged to move real counters around in place-value columns, to solve the problems.
+Although the slides shown here are of pictorial representations, the students are encouraged to move real counters around in place-value columns to solve the problems.

 The slides which follow were developed specifically for those children who it was thought would have already understood place value, as an opportunity to challenge and deepen that understanding.
 The teacher who developed them, James Greenland, was particularly impressed with how well his top set engaged with them, and by the quality of the conversations.